Exponential decay and resonances in a driven system: Introduction

 Let $\{H(t)\}$ be a periodic time dependent quantum Hamiltonian, that is, a family of self--adjoint operators acting on a complex Hilbert space $\mathcal H$.
 These operators describe a quantum driven system whose states are given by the solution of the Schr\"odinger equation:

-The main question we want to address concerns the possibility of existence of metastable states (resonances) for such a system, in the case where $H(t)$ is a perturbation of a free time independent Hamiltonian $H_0$ having a bound state that disappears in the continuous spectrum when the perturbation is turned on.
+The main question we want to address concerns the possibility of existence of metastable states (resonances) for such a system, in the case where $H(t)$ is a perturbation of a free time independent Hamiltonian $H_0$ having bound states.

 Here, we characterize the presence of a resonance in a dynamical fashion, in terms of an approximate exponential behavior of the associated time evolution.

 We assume that $\hbar =1$ and consider the propagator $U(t,s); t,s >0$, associated to the Schr\"odinger equation: